B.A., Seton Hall University

 He brings to his Humanities English classes his drive to ask trenchant questions about how and why we teach writing.
 Ever since his graduate work in composition and rhetoric at Seton Hall University (BA '05, MA '06), Peter's not happy unless he's exploding a paradigm.
 That is, not just assigning an essay, but inspiring a student to reassess and reinvent her approach to writing.

-Peter's a writer himself: his poetry has appeared in online and print journals such as The Lyric, Exit 13, and Verdad.
+Peter's a writer himself: his poetry has appeared in journals like The Lyric, Exit 13, and Verdad.
+His science fiction can be found in Ripples in Space and Metaphorosis.
 He also blogs about teaching and writing, publishes a webcomic, and is currently working on a novel.
-Peter's creative work influences his life at MBS, as well: he advises the upper-school art and literary magazine, Mariah, and has expanded the creative writing elective to a two-semester sequence.
+Peter's creative work influences his life at MBS, as well: he advises the upper-school art and literary magazine, Mariah, and collaborates with art and design teachers to create cross-disciplinary courses.